Molniya-M

 The original 8K78 booster had been the product of a rushed development program and its launch record was no better than the 8K72 Luna booster of 1958–1960.
-As 1962 ended, there had been 12 launches of 8K78s, 10 of which failed (five Blok L failures, four Blok I failures, and one failure caused by the Blok A core stage).
+As 1962 ended, there had been 12 launches of 8K78s, ten of which failed (five Block L failures, four Block I failures, and one failure caused by the Block A core stage).

 The two successful launches had had their probes (Venera 1 and Mars 1) fail en route to their respective planetary targets.
 As such, work began at the Korolev Bureau to improve the basic 8K78 vehicle.
-The core and strap-ons engines were enhanced still further and the Kosberg Bureau completely redesigned the Blok I stage.
-The Blok L engine was also slightly enhanced.
-The first six 8K78Ms built used RD-0108 engines in the Blok I stage, which was also used in the two crewed Voskhod boosters, all subsequent 8K78Ms using RD-0110 engines which were shared with the Soyuz booster.
+The core and strap-ons received the up-rated 8D74M engines and the Kosberg Bureau completely redesigned the Block I stage.
+The Block L engine was also slightly enhanced.
+The first six 8K78Ms built used RD-0108 engines in the Block I stage, which was also used in the two crewed Voskhod boosters, all subsequent 8K78Ms using RD-0110 engines which were shared with the Soyuz booster.
+Molniya boosters flown after the adaption of the new 11A511U core in 1973 used the improved 11D511 first stage engines.
+While 11A511U cores flown on other R-7 vehicles switched to a shorter instrument packet, the Molniya continued using the old "long" instrument packet.

-The 8K78M was first launched in 1964; however, the existing stock of 8K78s had not been used up yet and they continued to fly until 1967.
-During 1967, the improved core stage and strap-ons from the Soyuz 11A57 were adopted and made standard on all R-7 based vehicles.
-It made 297 launches and experienced 21 failures.
-There were no failures of 8K78Ms caused by the core and strap-ons, and after 1968, all failures were caused by the Blok L stage until 2005 when one of the last boosters flown suffered a Blok I engine failure.
-The final flight of a Molniya-M lofted an Oko early warning satellite from Plesetsk on 30 September 2010 despite some apprehension that the launch vehicle, manufactured in 2005, had exceeded its storage life.
-It was replaced by the Soyuz-2/Fregat.